Rick712/real-time-web/readme.md

 # Real Time Chat

-This project is built with `socket.io` and is used for basic communications via a chat.
+This project is built with `socket.io` and is used for basic real-time story writing between users.

+The website can be accesed through: https://writeastory-famfisnkmz.now.sh/

 <br/>
 <p align="left">
   <img src="./readme-images/rick-chat.png" alt="Image of a chat" height="auto" width="600" style="margin: 2em auto; display: block;">